A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 Gaining or being overweight increases the risk of varicose veins or venous insufficiency.

-This may be due to increased pressure on the venous system in obese individuals, or due to disruption of valve geometry in tissues.
+This may be due to increased pressure on the venous system in obese individuals or disruption of valve geometry in tissues.

 Losing weight often helps relieve symptoms of venous insufficiency in obese patients.

-People whose occupations require them to stand or sit for long periods of time such as waitresses, hairdressers, are statistically more likely to develop varicose veins than those who do not have this type of job.
+People whose occupations require them to stand or sit for long periods, such as waitresses, and hairdressers, are statistically more likely to develop varicose veins than those who do not have this type of job.

 Trauma can damage veins and cause valves to fail, leading to symptoms of venous insufficiency.

 Trauma can mean anything from a broken leg in adolescence, to knee or hip surgery, to a blunt injury that never caused the broken bones.

 It is important to share any history of past trauma with your doctor.

 Symptoms of varicose veins